 Turmeric ginger shots every day?

 Yes!
 You can take this immune-boosting shot every day.
 But limit it to once per day because too much curcumin can make you nauseous.
 A little will go a long way.
+Or you could alternate the shots with this Gut Health Smoothie!
+Or this Turmeric Detox Tea.

 With this recipe, you get 2.75 grams of turmeric and ginger per 2-tablespoon shot, which is within the recommended dose.
 For turmeric, the recommended dose is 2-3 grams per day, and for ginger, that’s 3-4 grams max per day.